Credible takeaways

 Your loan amount will be the purchase price minus your down payment.
 If you put 20% down, for example, you’ll need to finance 80%, which is an 80% loan-to-value ratio.

 The earnest money deposit will be credited toward the purchase at closing.
-You’ll pay the remainder of the down payment at closing, via a wire transfer or cashier’s check.
+You’ll pay the remainder of the down payment at closing, typically via a wire transfer or cashier’s check.

-How much should a down payment be?
+How much should my down payment be?

-Lenders require at least 5% down for standard conventional mortgage loans.
+Lenders typically require at least 5% down for standard conventional mortgage loans.
 However, special programs let qualified low-income buyers purchase with as little as 3% down.

 Once you know the minimum you must put down, you can think about how much you should put down.

-• You start with considerable equity, which protects your investment if property values fall.
+- You start with considerable equity, which protects your investment if property values fall.

 If a large house down payment wipes out your cash reserves, you’ll risk losing your home if a financial emergency leaves you unable to make your payments.